sensu/sensu-docs/content/sensu-go/5.20/get-started.md

 - Sign up for our step-by-step [Learn Sensu email course][21]
 - Join the [Sensu Community Forum on Discourse][8]

-## Install a packaged Sensu Go distribution
+## Install the commercial distribution of Sensu Go

 Sensu's [supported platforms][20] include CentOS/RHEL, Debian, Ubuntu, and Windows.